Written by: Greg Ellifritz

 3) Use a tourniquet.
 For some wounds, a pressure dressing won’t be enough to stop the bleeding.
 That’s where the tourniquet comes in.
-Several lives were saved in the recent bombing when a man trained in TCCC concepts applied at least five tourniquets to patients who were blown up near the finish line of the marathon.
+Several lives were saved in the Boston bombing when a man trained in TCCC concepts applied at least five tourniquets to patients who were blown up near the finish line of the marathon.

 Tourniquets were once demonized and treated as a “last resort”.
 Recent military experience in Iraq and Afghanistan has changed medical thinking on this previously controversial practice.
 The military is now teaching aggressive tourniquet use and cites it as the single most successful battlefield medical intervention to prevent death from combat trauma.
-Not a single soldier in our war on terror has lost a limb from a properly placed tourniquet.
+Not a single soldier in our war on terror has lost a limb from a properly placed commercial tourniquet.

 Use a tourniquet in these three instances: